 Back buttons unusable because of some problem with the way Setup Wizard

 works.
 I recommend not using these because the above instructions are

-Here are the OLD instructions in case the above doesn't work:
+Here are the EVEN OLDER instructions in case the above doesn't work:

 setprop app.setupwizard.disable 1

 - In the adb shell you have opened up, use

 - Look at the second column of the line that ends